MontiCore/montithings/applications/face-id-door-opener/README.md

 Therefore the implementation was required to retain state, which is done by providing the stateful instances of `_input` and `_result`.
 That way, when receiving on an in-port, the HWC may decide to use/save the state of `_input.ports` so that when receiving on another in-port the previously set port may be used.
-Also, as the `compute` method is now state-bound to `ImplTOP`, we don't directly see from which port the `compute` was initiated.
+Also, as the `compute` method is now state-bound to the the `ImplTOP`-class, the argument to the method is *not* a member of `FaceIDInput`, but rather the *string* that represents the port in `self._input.ports`.
-For that purpose, a field `FaceIDImplTOP.published_on_port` may be used for additional control flow.
+As such, the HWC can identify the port from which `FaceIDInput` was last manipulated from.

 Once the HWC has manipulated all fields and is ready to send, this can be done via the method `FaceIDImplTOP.send_port_visitor()` for the out-port `visitor`.